ssallonni/DataCuration-Analysis/README.md

  6. Ref.
 (Type: Integer) The number of references or sources cited for the song's position on the chart.
  7. Weeks (Type: Integer) The number of consecutive weeks the song stayed at the number one position on the Billboard Top 100 chart.

 **Any known issues or potential issues, such as sources of bias in collection:**
+While Wikipedia strives for accuracy, it can sometimes contain errors.
+This may include the data being misinterpreted or misrepresented during the transfer from Billboard to Wikipedia, or during subsequent edits by Wikipedia contributors.
+Wikipedia might not have a complete dataset leading some songs or artists might be missing from the data, resulting in a biased sample.
+The way songs and artists are categorized can also introduce bias.
+For example, certain genres might be overrepresented or underrepresented due to the subjective categorization by contributors.
+Billboard itself might have biases in how it collects and ranks data.
+Certain genres or demographics might be favored over others, affecting which songs make it to the top of the charts.
+Billboard's data may also be influenced by industry pressures, promotions, or biases in reporting, leading to certain songs or artists being overrepresented.